Gym vs home workout. Which one should I choose?

 That’s a LOT of time that you could have spent doing your actual workout.
 So if you’re pressed for time, heading to the gym is not worth the effort.

 2. Inflexible timings

-When you exercise at a gym, you’ll have to plan your schedule around the gym’s timing, especially if you’ve signed up for a group fitness class.
-You can’t just pop in for a quick cardio session whenever you feel like it (unless it’s a 24-hour gym!)
+When you work out at the gym, you have to plan your schedule around the gym’s timing.
+You can’t just pop in whenever you feel like it.

 Gym memberships and fitness classes can be quite expensive.
 Add to that your other costs including fuel (if you have to drive to the gym), gym accessories, etc. and you could end up burning a hole in your pocket.